How to Pay Individuals for Services

 Payments of travel expenses incurred by, or for the benefit of, students do not qualify for this tax-free treatment.
 Any such payments to students would be considered scholarships.

-(NOTE: If your circumstances are not addressed here, please contact Barry Holland for guidance.)
+(NOTE: If your circumstances are not addressed here, please contact Ed Bower for guidance.)

 Methods of Payment